May 1, 2023

 Run the following command to extract the Azure AD tenant configurations:

-Export-M365DSCConfiguration -Quiet -ComponentsToExtract @("AADApplication", "AADGroup", "AADGroupLifecyclePolicy", "AADGroupsNamingPolicy", "AADGroupsSettings", "AADMSGroup", "AADPolicy", "AADServicePrincipal", "AADTenantDetails", "AADUser")
+Export-M365DSCConfiguration -Quiet -ComponentsToExtract ("AADApplication", "AADGroup", "AADGroupLifecyclePolicy", "AADGroupsNamingPolicy", "AADGroupsSettings", "AADMSGroup", "AADPolicy", "AADServicePrincipal", "AADTenantDetails", "AADUser")

 This command exports the specified components, such as users, groups, applications, service principals, and tenant details, to a DSC configuration script.
 You can tailor the components list to your organization's requirements.